|

 2. To create something which adds value to Venice and elevates the profile of the city -- to add a dimension so people can stay in Venice longer, and don't need to go to Milan or Rome for shopping.

-3. To bring a level of service to the building which that the customers of DFS have come to expect.
+3. To bring a level of service to the building that the customers of DFS have come to expect.
 They created 500 jobs, and had to decide how to fill them -- should they hire people away from other retailers, or train employees from scratch?

-Silva Shehata & Missoni scarves exclusive for the Fondaco
+Silva Shehata & Missoni scarves exclusive for the Fondaco |

 To me, the hiring was the most exciting element of the project -- DFS decided to recruit young people and give about half of them their very first job opportunity.
-According to the Nuova Venezia, over 400 people have been specially trained to work in the structure; half are in their first job; 80% have been given a permanent contract; and over 70% are women.
+According to

-The employees were professional, enthusiastic and courteous -- and remember, I was talking to them on their very first day on the job.
+The employees were professional, enthusiastic, and courteous -- and remember, I was talking to them on their very first day on the job.
 A 25-year-old woman in the shoe department lowered her voice and said, "I want to tell you something.
 I have never had a job before in my life.
-We have created a entire world inside the T Fondaco dei Tedeschi, filled with people from all over the globe.
+We have created an entire world inside the T Fondaco dei Tedeschi, filled with people from all over the globe.
 I see this not as just a job, but an opportunity for a career."

 A tall, 23-year-old man, brimming with confidence, told me that he had been born in the Ospedale Civile, Venice's ancient hospital.
 This was not his first job, but it was the platform from which he wanted to launch the rest of his life.
 He said he wanted to be a manager, and, judging by his demeanor, he has a good chance of achieving his goal.
 Another young man told me that he was not sure, exactly, what he wanted to do with his life, but he was positive he wanted "to be in this world, the world of fashion."

-Fiori from Venice & Giulia from Jesolo in cosmetics
+Fiori from Venice & Giulia from Jesolo in cosmetics |

 What was personally rewarding was that I encountered people I know in everyday Venetian life, almost unrecognizable in their newly-styled look.